JetBrains/intellij-sdk-docs/topics/ui/controls/got_it_tooltip.md

 ### New feature

-Teach users about a new feature contextually when they start working with a tool.
-Describe the behavior and what is the benefit for users.
+Teach users about a new improvement of a feature contextually when they start working with a tool.
+Describe the behavior and the benefit for users.

 <table style="none" border="false">
   <tr>